Life expectancy & Lifestyle

 The novel Lifespinners makes a distinction between longevity and radical life extension, with the older residents of Wellowfern finding themselves on the cusp between the two.
 Longevity is incremental and refers to an unusually long life, while radical life extension tends to the exponential and involves big leaps in lifespan enabled by unprecedented technological and biomedical advances.

 The world’s human population is ageing, although very unevenly.
-Global life expectancy at birth is 73.4 years (females 76, males 70.8).
+Global life expectancy at birth is 73.5 years (females 76.2, males 70.9).
 This compares with just under 50 years in the mid-1950s.
-The countries with highest life expectancy are Japan (85.03), Switzerland (84.25), Singapore (84.07), Italy (84.01) and Spain (83.99) (Worldometer, UN estimates).
-The lowest life expectancy is currently in Chad (53.68).
-Unsurprisingly, there is a close correlation between lifespan and national income.
-The oldest known living person is a Japanese woman, Tomiko Itooka, aged 116, and the oldest known male is John Tinniswood, a British man aged 112.
-The current record lifespan was set by a French woman who died in 1997 aged 122, while the record for men was set by a Japanese man who died in 2013 aged 116.
+The countries with highest life expectancy are Japan (85), South Korea (84.53), Switzerland (84.23), Australia (84.21), Italy (84.03), Singapore (84) and Spain (83.96) (Worldometer, UN estimates 2025).
+Unsurprisingly, there is a correlation between lifespan and national income.
+The oldest known living person is a British woman, Ethel Caterham, age 115, and the oldest known man is a Brazilian, Joao Marinho Neto, age 112.
+The current record human lifespan was set by a French woman who died at 122 in 1997, while the male record was set by a Japanese man who died at 116 in 2013.

 On average across the world, women live about 5% longer than men, with wide variation between countries.
 The sex disparity stems from a combination of genetics and multiple lifestyle factors.
-The germ cells that develop into eggs in females and sperm in males may play an important part, while later in life, loss of the Y chromosome in older men is linked to cardiovascular disease, with greater Y loss increasing the risk of death.
-Globally, the life expectancy gap has been closing in recent decades, which is thought to reflect significant lifestyle trends, including a decline in smoking and heavy drinking among men.
-More generally, however, there are signs that the dramatic rise in life expectancy is now slowing, despite the success of new medicines and life-saving treatments for many serious illnesses and conditions.
-Some genetic experts also think we may be reaching (or have now reached) a ceiling or upper age limit for human lifespan, either definitively or at least in the short term, until the next wave of scientific and medical advances arrives to overtake the ageing process.
+The germ cells that develop into eggs in females and sperm in males may play an important part, while later in life, loss of the Y chromosome in the cells of men is linked to cardiovascular disease and other age-related conditions, with greater loss of Y increasing the risk of death.
+Globally, the life expectancy gender gap has reduced in recent decades, which is thought to reflect significant lifestyle trends, including a decline in smoking and heavy drinking among men.
+More generally, however, there are signs that the dramatic rise in life expectancy is now slowing, despite the success of new medicines and life-saving treatments for many major illnesses and conditions.
+Smoking rates may have fallen but rates of obesity and consumption of ultra processed food are rising.
+Some genetic experts also think we may be reaching (or have reached) an upper age limit for lifespan, at least in the short term until the next wave of scientific and medical advances overtakes the ageing process.

 At a local societal level, there are common elements among some communities where human lifespan is notably longer than average.
-Among these groups, the way of life includes a nutritious diet rich in natural food and low in meat, daily movement through walking and physical work, a strong and enduring sense of purpose, and supportive relationships within the family and neighbourhood.
-These features highlight the importance of external environmental influences and social connections on our bodily systems.
-Thoughtful building design and sensitive local planning systems also promote social contact, mutual support networks and purposeful activity, resulting in holistic solutions that can help to provide an environment conducive to boosting lifespan.
+Among these groups, the way of life includes a nutritious diet rich in natural food and low in meat, daily movement through walking and physical work, a strong, enduring sense of purpose and supportive relationships within the family and neighbourhood.
+These features highlight the importance of external environmental and social influences on our bodily systems.
+Thoughtful building design and sensitive local planning systems promote social contact, mutual support networks and purposeful activity, resulting in holistic solutions that can help to provide an environment conducive to boosting lifespan.
+They are also important for all age groups, with current mortality trends showing uneven progress across the lifespan and stark results for young people aged 15-24, whose major causes of death include underlying mental illness and suicide, drug and alcohol misuse, violence, injury, road accidents and (in some countries) maternal mortality.

-In modern societies, warding off serious illness and averting premature death often requires the ability and willingness to make healthier personal choices related to diet and nutrition, exercise, brain and body resilience, rest and sleep, type of work, stress management, oral hygiene, emotional health and general health awareness.
-Too many people are living longer but in poor health.
-Many experts in the science of ageing now emphasise the importance of healthspan, the length of time that someone lives in good health and with the opportunity to enjoy their life.
-At its most radical, this entails a broadly based preventative approach to health and wellbeing through middle age and a complete rethink of old age, with the expectation that many more older people will keep well and continue their active life in myriad ways: extending their career, changing jobs, starting a business, learning new skills, furthering their education, supporting their family, friends and community, inspiring their grandchildren, finding their creative talent or taking off in some other new direction
+In modern societies, warding off serious illness and averting premature death often requires the ability and willingness to make healthier personal choices related to diet and nutrition, physical exercise, brain and body resilience, rest and sleep, socialising, type of work, stress management, emotional health and general health awareness.
+Too many older people are living longer but in poor health.
+Experts in the science of ageing now emphasise healthspan, the length of time that someone lives in good health and with the opportunity to enjoy their life.
+At its most radical, this entails a broadly based preventative approach to health and wellbeing through middle age and a complete rethink of old age, with the expectation that many more people will keep well and continue their active life in myriad ways: extending their career, changing jobs, setting up a business, learning new skills, furthering their education, taking up a new sport or personal exercise regime, supporting their family, friends and community, inspiring their grandchildren, pursuing their creative talent or taking off in some other new direction.

 Personality & mindset

-Researchers are exploring the links between personality, longevity and the body’s immune system.
-There is a growing body of evidence to indicate that an optimistic mindset and the personality trait of conscientiousness correlate with a long and healthy life.
-Greater optimism is associated with less inflammation, healthier lipid levels and higher antioxidants, as well as a better diet and more effective management of stressful situations.
-Recent research using data from multiple studies has found a strong link between measured personality traits and the risk of dementia, with a wide protective effect if people score highly on the traits of conscientiousness and extraversion.
-People’s social circumstances also play a part in the cycle of cause and effect, with a more positive outlook on life more likely among people who have a high standard of living and a greater range of opportunities.
+Researchers are exploring links between personality, longevity and the body’s immune system.
+There is growing evidence indicating that a positive mindset correlates with a long and healthy life.
+Greater optimism is associated with lower inflammation, healthier lipid levels and higher antioxidants, as well as a better diet and more effective management of stressful situations.
+Research using data from multiple studies has found a strong link between measured personality traits and the risk of dementia, with a protective effect if people score highly on the traits of conscientiousness and extroversion.
+Our social circumstances clearly also play a part in the cycle of cause and effect, with a more positive outlook more likely among people who have a high standard of living and a greater range of opportunities.

-Scientists have discovered a group of ‘super-agers’, whose memories are on a par with younger adults and whose brains have greater hippocampus volume and a visual cortex displaying youthful patterns.
-These youthful patterns in some people who have reached their nineties can extend to greater resilience against illness and higher cognitive and physical abilities, although these may be more closely associated with their favourable genetic mutations than with their personality or lifestyle.
+Scientists have discovered a group of ‘superagers’, whose memories are on a par with younger adults and whose brains show distinctive features that are linked to sociability and allow them to stay mentally sharper than other people of a similar age.
+These features include a greater hippocampus volume and a visual cortex displaying youthful patterns.
+Beyond cognitive function, their influence can extend to greater resilience against illness and higher physical abilities, although these may be more closely associated with their favourable genetic mutations than with personality or lifestyle.
+While for the majority of older people, genes are responsible for around 25-30% of their longevity, the genetic component is much larger (around 75%) in those who pass a hundred years old and reach extreme old age.
+This group also retain a gut microbiome that is similar in its diversity and number of beneficial bacteria to that of much younger people.

 There are also links between the body’s circadian rhythms and how individuals age.
 Circadian rhythms are the physical, mental and behavioural changes that follow a 24-hour cycle.
 They are regulated by our natural timing devices known as biological clocks, which are made up of specific molecules and located around the body.
 Calorie restriction and timing of eating (earlier in the day and over a shorter time period) are beneficial.
 Some treatments for ageing diseases are also more effective if given at specific times of day.